-- 4.9.1 Where applicants are to be interviewed, this requirement, as well as details on the conduct of the interview and any necessary preparation, will be clearly articulated in advance.
+4.9.1 Where applicants are to be interviewed, this requirement, as well as details on the conduct of the interview and any necessary preparation, will be clearly articulated in advance.
 Where programmes include interviews as part of their selection process this will be indicated on the relevant webpage.
 Goldsmiths will endeavour to provide applicants with at least 14 days' notice of the interview date and will, where possible, offer alternative dates or types of interview (for example a telephone or Skype interview).
-Applicants will also be invited to provide details prior to the interview of any reasonable adjustments that should be taken into consideration. - 4.9.2 An interview guide can be found on our website.
+Applicants will also be invited to provide details prior to the interview of any reasonable adjustments that should be taken into consideration.